 Alongside traditional financial and economic analyses, the investment manager or sub-advisor assesses the potential impacts of material environmental, social and governance (ESG) factors on a company, which the investment manager or sub-advisor believes provide a measure of the company's sustainability.
 In analyzing ESG factors, the investment manager or sub-advisor assesses whether a company's practices pose a material financial risk or opportunity.
-Consideration of ESG factors and risks is only one component of the investment manager's assessment of eligible investments and may not be a determinative factor in the investment manager or sub-advisor's final decision on whether to invest in a company.
-In addition, the weight given to ESG factors may vary across types of investments. industries, regions and issuers; ESG factors and weights considered may change over time; and not every ESG factor may be identified or evaluated.
+Consideration of ESG factors and risks is only one component of the investment manager's assessment of eligible investments and may not be a determinative factor in the investment manager or sub-advisor's final decision on whether to invest in a security.
+In addition, the weight given to ESG factors may vary across types of investments, industries, regions and issuers and ESG factors and weights considered may change over time.
+The investment manager does not assess every investment for ESG factors and, when it does, not every ESG factor may be identified or evaluated.